 Pressure welder program and fee consultation

 Technical Safety BC’s pressure welder program will introduce certificates of qualification and contractor licences beginning December 3, 2019.
-Please read further details and give your feedback on the program requirements and proposed fees.
-This consultation will be open from May 21, 2019 through August 09, 2019.
+This consultation ran from May 21, 2019 through August 23, 2019.
+We are currently analyzing feedback from this consultation.
+The outcome will be posted shortly.

 What will be changing